andyearnshaw/Intl.js/README.md

 environments.

 ## <a id=status></a>Status
-`Intl.js` isn't yet ready for production environments.
+`Intl.js` isn't yet ready for production environments. test402 has been integrated into the project and tells us there's still a lot of work to be done.
+The latest test, run on May 23 2013, scored 70 out of 153.

 Current progress is as follows:

 ### Implemented
  - All internal methods except for some that are implementation dependent